skyssolutions/lynxchan/src/be/Readme.md

 * `--reload-overboard`, `-ro`: reloads the overboard.
 * `--reload-logs`, `-rlog`: reloads logs.
 * `--reload-boards`, `-rboard`: reloads boards.
+* `--reload-front-end`, `-rfe`: reloads the front-end files, including cached static files.
+Will be ignored if maintenance mode is being changed on the same command or if no daemon was not informed.
 * `--no-daemon`, `-nd`: will not start listening.
 For running commands while having a server running.
 * `--create-account`, `-ca`: will create a new account.
 Require the use of the login, role and password parameters.
 * `--login`, `-l`: informs a login.
 * `--password`, `-p`: informs a password.
 * `--global-role`, `-gr`: informs a role.
 * `--set-role`, `-sr`: set a new role for an existing account.
 Will not be used if `-ca` is used.
 * `--maintenace`, `-m`: indicates a new value for maintenance mode.
 The value will be parsed as JSON, so informing `true` or `false` will work, so as informing numbers that evaluate to false or true.
+Will be ignored if no daemon was not informed.

 Arguments that are meant to inform values should be used in the following manner:
 `argument value`